 Once you have completed the preceding steps you are logged in and registered for the course.
 You may begin the appropriate course or log out and return at another time.
 If you chose to log out, when you return to the CITI homepage you will not need to register again.
 You will login with the username and password you have already created.
 Upon completion of the course, you will receive a certificate of completion.

-Thank you and best wishes.
-If you have any question call or email:
+If you have any questions, please call or email

 1For more background information, please see: Federal Register, August 20, 2009 (v 74, no. 160), Action: NSF’s Implementation of Section 7009 of the America Competes Act, pp. 42126-42128.

 In addition to the above, the following National Science Foundation website includes the actual Statutory Requirement, Federal Register Notices, and NSF-Funded Beta Sites that provide resources on ethics education in science and engineering: http://www.nsf.gov/bfa/dias/policy/rcr.jsp.